Show All Answers

 It includes your dwelling, the dwelling site (not to exceed 1 acre), and related improvements such as a garage, carport or storage building.
 The dwelling may be a single family residence, condominium, townhome or a manufactured home.
 The tax on additional land and buildings, not part of the homestead/permanent residence, is not subject for any exclusion.

 For this exemption, the qualifying homeowner may submit an application by mail, or in person at the Tax Department at 135 East Water Street, Room 100.
 Since this program is based on your annual income, each year you must file a new

 You must furnish a certification that you are totally and permanently disabled from either a licensed physician or from a government agency.
 The agency must have the proper authority to determine qualifications for disability benefits.
 If you or your spouse is over 65 years old, and meets the income requirements, you do not need to submit a certification of disability.

 If you are required to file a Federal Income Tax return you must provide a copy of the 1st page of the return.
-For non income tax filers, other proof of income is required.
+For non-income tax filers, other proof of income is required.
 Proof of income must reflect income for the year immediately preceding the tax year for which an application is made.
-(For example, if an application is submitted for 2018, income for 2017 must be reported.)
+(For example, if an application is submitted for 2019, income for 2018 must be reported.)